virgafox/latex-docker-gulp/README.md

 ## Installation
 1. Download this repository and move into the directory;
-2. Build the Docker image with `docker build -t texlive ./` and wait it to finish;
+2. Download the image with `docker pull virgafox/texlive`;
 3. Install the dependencies with `npm install` and wait it to finish.

 ## Usage